DegirmenciOmer/Ping-Pong-Score-Keeper/README.md

 # Color-Game-JS

-- Create a score-keeper using DOM Manipulation of JavaScript.
+- Create a score-keeper using JavaScript.
 - Working site : https://colorgamebyomer.netlify.app

 ## Table of contents